tiepvupsu/WNEnet/README.md

 FISTA | time: 2.204574 | cost: 129.481144
 ```

-In both cases: fat and tall dictionaris, FISTA performs better in terms of both cost and running time.
+In both cases: fat and tall dictionaris, **FISTA performs better than ADMM in terms of both cost and running time.**